I hosted a webinar at work today.

 I simultaneously dread but secretly love doing presentations, which is an interesting relationship.

 I think I over-prepare, which stresses me out a little beforehand, but it works, because my the time the presentation comes around I know my material like second nature, and I can actually relax and enjoy myself while I present.
-Avoiding nerves also avoids easy yet critical mistakes that can be made when presenting over a webinar, like forgetting to press record, or forgetting to share my slides.
-None of those disasters happened, my colleagues all told me how much they enjoyed the presentation, and I felt good because I had done well.
+My colleagues all told me how much they enjoyed the presentation, and I felt good because I had done well.

 The always on-point and hilarious Tim Urban of the blog Wait But Why outlines his opinion of different methods to public speaking: